moby/moby/docs/sources/faq.md

 ### What does Docker add to just plain LXC?

 > Docker is not a replacement for LXC.
-“LXC” refers to capabilities of
+"LXC" refers to capabilities of
 > the Linux kernel (specifically namespaces and control groups) which
 > allow sandboxing processes from one another, and controlling their
 > resource allocations.
 On top of this low-level foundation of kernel